Terms & Conditions Relating to COVID 19

 The other guests will be informed of this development.

-If you then test positive for Covid 19 during your stay here, all guests and staff will need to request tests too.
+If you then test positive for Covid 19 during your stay here, all guests and staff will need to arrange PCR tests too.

 If you are confirmed to have Covid 19, you should return home if you reasonably can.
 You should use private transport but only drive yourself if you can do so safely.
 You should return to your main residence and continue to follow the government guidance on self-isolation, household isolation and social distancing.